zenika-open-source/immutadot/docs/GETTING_STARTED.md

 )(animals)
 ```

-All immutad●t functions support currying the first parameter and can be used without `flow`:
+All immutadot functions support currying the first parameter and can be used without `flow`:

 ```js
 import { set } from 'immutadot'